pyeventsourcing/eventsourcing/docs/topics/persistence.rst

 it uses a recorder to insert stored events in a datastore.

-An **infrastructure factory** helps with the construction of persistence infrastructure classes, providing a common interface for applications to construct and configure a particular persistence mechanism from a particular persistence module.
+An **infrastructure factory** helps with the construction of persistence infrastructure objects, providing a common interface for applications to construct and configure a particular persistence mechanism from a particular persistence module.